‘Vampire Diaries’ Series Finale: Will Elena Finally Return? Bonnie Possibly Dead

 Katherine’s surrogate and Matt Donovan’s (Zach Roerig) mom, Kelly Donovan literally crashed the wedding and gave the newlyweds an “explosive” gift that nearly killed Bonnie, Josie, and Lizzie.

 And, as if getting blow away was not enough, Bonnie let the twins siphon her magic in order to save them.
-Upon doing so, the audience are treated to yet another one of Bonnie’s witchy nosebleeds which usually happens when she is exhausted from using too much of her powers or, in this case, from giving away too much.
+Upon doing so, the audience is treated to yet another one of Bonnie’s witchy nosebleeds, which usually happens when she is exhausted from using too much of her powers or, in this case, from giving away too much.

-She then faints which leads Bustle to think: Is she dead?
+She then faints, which leads Bustle to think, is she dead?
 The outlet notes that while the character has repeatedly cheated death in the past and recovered from magic exhaustion, this time might be a bit different.

-If you can recall, TVD showrunner Julie Plec confirmed that Nina Dobrev who plays Elena Gilbert will be returning to the show in the Vampire Diaries series finale as reported by the Hollywood Reporter.
+If you can recall, TVD showrunner Julie Plec confirmed that Nina Dobrev, who plays Elena Gilbert, will be returning to the show in the Vampire Diaries series finale as reported by the Hollywood Reporter.

 “I’m thrilled to bring this show to an end the way we always intended — with Nina back to help us say goodbye.
 I’m so excited to have Nina back to ensure our farewell episode is truly epic!”

-In Season 5, Nina’s character Elena Gilbert was put under a Sleeping Beauty spell by Chris Wood’s Kai Parker who decided it best to link Bonnie’s life to her.
+In Season 5, Nina’s character Elena Gilbert was put under a Sleeping Beauty spell by Chris Wood’s Kai Parker, who decided it best to link Bonnie’s life to her.
 Could it be possible that Elena will finally wake up from her slumber in Episode 16 at the cost of Bonnie’s life?

 It is possible especially after Wesley confirmed a death of a major character via a more recent interview with the Hollywood Reporter.